OriginProtocol/security/templates/Contract-Code-Review.md

 _Are there things that must be done on deploy, or in the wider ecosystem for this code to work.
 Are they done?_

+#### Resource usage
+- Identify if the contract interacts with any external contracts and alters their state.
+If there is an expectation of the external contract's state confirm that any/all operations meet it.

 #### Internal State

 - What can be always said about relationships between stored state